 Within SRS, researchers have access to a variety of GIS resources to support field research, and since the 1990s SREL has maintained an in-house data archive of research studies, many of them conducted at SRS.

-For additional information about field research opportunities at the SRS, contact Margaret Wead at 803.725.2472 or email firstname.lastname@example.org.
+For additional information about field research opportunities at the SRS, contact the SREL Outreach Team at 803.725.2647 or email email@example.com.